Pexers/CS-fundamentals/Network & Security/The Internet.md

 > **Note**
 > Work in progress.

-Before we cover what the Internet is, we must define what a "network" is.
-A network is a group of connected computers that are able to send data to each other.
 The Internet is a vast, sprawling collection of networks that connect to each other.
 In fact, the word "Internet" could be said to come from this concept: interconnected networks.

 Since computers connect to each other within networks and these networks also all connect with each other, one computer can talk to another computer in a faraway network thanks to the Internet.
 This makes it possible to rapidly exchange information between computers across the world.